Brian Christopher: NWA Total Nonstop Action (2002–2003)

-Return to World Wrestling Entertainment / WWE (2004–2014)
+Return to World Wrestling Entertainment / WWE (2004, 2014)

 Lawler returned to WWE as Grand Master Sexay on April 12, 2004, but he was released the following month.

 On the March 14, 2011 episode of Raw, Lawler returned to the WWE as a heel in a segment between Michael Cole and his father, Jerry Lawler, where Brian would side with Cole, saying that he felt that Jerry never cared for him and that he was ashamed to be his son.
 Lawler indirectly agreed, telling Brian that he was a bigger screw-up than Charlie Sheen.

 Lawler returned to the WWE on January 6, 2014, appearing on the "Old School" edition of Raw and reuniting with Rikishi and Scotty 2 Hotty to take on 3MB in a six-man tag team match.
 His team was successful in winning.
 He made what would be his final WWE appearance, on NXT Arrival in February 2014 as part of Too Cool in a losing effort as mystery opponents to The Ascension, who defended their NXT Tag Team Championship.

-Independent circuit (2007–2017)
+Later career (2007–2017)

 Christopher (right) taking part in the Hulkamania Let the Battle Begin Tour in 2009.

 In July 2007, Christopher reunited with Scotty 2 Hotty at the UWF Rock 'n' Roll Express Tag Team Tournament, after Scotty was released by WWE.

 In 2009, he worked for the Hulkamania Let the Battle Begin Tour in Australia where he teamed with Rikishi.

 In 2014, Christopher and Scotty 2 Hotty continued teaming together in the independent circuit, England and Germany until 2016.

 On the weekend of September 22 and 23, 2017, Christopher teamed with his dad and Doug Gilbert for two matches to Terry Funk and The Rock 'n' Roll Express for Big Time Wrestling in Raleigh, North Carolina and Spartanburg, South Carolina, both resulting in a loss.

 Christopher's last match was on November 11, 2017 where he defeated Donnie Primetime for Georgia Premier Wrestling in Canton, Georgia.

 Personal life

 Lawler was a Pittsburgh Steelers fan, in stark contrast to his father, who is a diehard Cleveland Browns fan.
 According to his brother Kevin, Lawler was buried in a Steelers-themed casket with his ring name.

 Lawler was arrested in February 2009 for disorderly conduct.
 On June 26, 2009, he was arrested for public intoxication just before 3 a.m.
 According to the police report, he "became very belligerent" once in custody and threatened the police officer who arrested him.
 On July 13, 2009, he was jailed for 30 days after failing to attend an in-patient treatment center as part of his plea agreement.
+Brian had only been married once to Davah Lawler and later divorced.
+Brian dated and later proposed to Jessica (Campbell) Asberry in Scotland on Valentines Day in 2016.